ubuntu/ubuntu-desktop-documentation/docs/tutorial/get-started-with-the-screen-reader.md

-(getting-started-with-the-screen-reader)=
+(get-started-with-the-screen-reader)=
-# Getting started with the screen reader
+# Get started with the screen reader

 Ubuntu Desktop comes with the Orca screen reader.
 Orca is an open-source tool that reads text on your screen and lets you navigate the user interface using keyboard commands.